IamTheHttp/game-platform/readme.md

 ###29/10/2019
 Release version **0.3.0:**
 - Moved all layerName arguments into the objects for all functions (for functions that accept Objects)
-- Added a writeBubble() text function
+- Added a drawTextBubble() text function
 - Added click detection(for click and select box) against rect shapes (it was only circles)\
 - Added tests for click detection against rect\
 - onViewMapMove/click and onMinimapMove/click are now optional callbacks\